 This project seeks to create an opportunity for Columbia University undergraduates to live alongside the elderly residents of a nursing home.
 By creating a long term care facility in Manhattanville or by partnering with a pre-existing facility, members of the RCSS are proposing that Columbia University plan to select approximately 10 juniors to take up residence in the facility each academic year.
 This arrangement would benefit both young and old participants by creating a unique community rooted in an appreciation for the value of intergenerational companionship.
 To name a few of the benefits to students and the elderly, this project would work to combat the harmful physical and emotional effects of social isolation often experienced by the elderly while providing an affordable housing option for students.

-The journal will serve as a platform where RCSS affiliates (students, faculty, etc.) can contribute essays, reflective in nature.
-The journal seeks to provide a forum for Columbia affiliates to share and discuss their experiences with science, service, and subjectivity.
-The journal will publish student, faculty, and affiliate reflections, papers, research articles, and other relevant material, such as visual art and other forms of expression.
+The journal is a platform where RCSS affiliates (students, faculty, etc.) can contribute essays, reflective in nature.
+The journal provides a forum for Columbia affiliates to share and discuss their experiences with science, service, and subjectivity.
+The journal publishes student, faculty, and affiliate reflections, papers, research articles, and other relevant material, such as visual art and other forms of expression.
 Inspired by the philosophy and supported by the administration of the Research Cluster on Science and Subjectivity, the journal seeks to provide a student-run extension of this research cluster that is open to members of the entire Columbia community.
-The journal will serve as an extension of student's experiences volunteering at Terence Cardinal Cooke as well.
-It will hopefully come out in print once per semester and have a place on the website.
+The journal serves as an extension of student's experiences volunteering at Terence Cardinal Cooke as well.

 There is a strong intersection between race and science, particularly in the US, yet it is rarely acknowledged.
 This intersection, however, carries great implications.
 People of color and underserved populations receive a lower quality of care in healthcare settings and have historically been taken advantage of.
 Due to this, there is a lack of trust between these populations and healthcare professionals.